yig/GMU-CS425/README.md

 ## Detecting input

 It's time to create an input manager.
 The input manager provides an interface to the various input hardware state, such as which keyboard/mouse/joystick buttons are pressed and where the mouse or joystick is.
 Each time the game loop runs, the engine gives the input manager a chance to process input events (`input.Update()` in the pseudocode above).
 A fancy input manager lets users map physical actions (e.g. pressing a hardware button) to game actions.
 We will start with a simple input manager that just makes GLFW's input state available for querying by users of our engine.
 The input manager's `Update()` method only needs to call [`glfwPollEvents();`](https://www.glfw.org/docs/3.3/group__window.html#ga37bd57223967b4211d60ca1a0bf3c832).
 We will create a method called something like `KeyIsPressed` that takes a key name as a parameter and returns a boolean.
 It will be a thin wrapped around [`glfwGetKey()`](https://www.glfw.org/docs/3.3/group__input.html#gadd341da06bc8d418b4dc3a3518af9ad2).
 You can make the key name an `int` and just pass it along directly to GLFW, or you can create your own `enum class` for key names that you expose to users.
 Your enum can choose the same numbers for keys as GLFW (see [here](https://www.glfw.org/docs/3.3/group__keys.html); you can cast your `enum class` to an `int`).
 It is fine to simply ask users to use GLFW key names (e.g. `GLFW_KEY_LEFT`).
-(In that case, you will want to include the GLFW headers in your `.h` file and use `add_packages("glfw", {public = true})` in your `xmake.lua`.)
+(In that case, you will want to include the GLFW headers in your `.h` file and change `PRIVATE` to `PUBLIC` in the line `target_link_libraries( illengine PRIVATE glfw )` in your `CMakeLists.txt`.)

 There isn't a perfect separation between the graphics manager and the input manager.
 The input manager needs to call GLFW functions and pass them the `GLFWwindow*` created by the graphics manager.
 This is why your Engine stores all the managers—so they can access each other.
 Modify your graphics manager to store the `GLFWwindow*` as an instance variable.
 You can make it `public` or `private`.
 If you make it `private`, you will need to add an accessor method or else have the graphics manager class announce that the input manager class is a `friend` (by writing `friend class InputManager;` inside your graphics manager class declaration). (`friend`s can access `private` fields and methods.)